 With attention deficit hyperactivity disorder (ADHD), procrastination is often a result of attention deficit as well as difficulty regulating your emotions.
 It’s not always about willpower or motivation.

 Symptoms of ADHD can be managed, though.
-And there are ways you can work on managing ADHD-related procrastination.
+And there are ways you can overcome ADHD-related procrastination.

-Buddhists introduced the concept of mindfulness many centuries ago.
-This practice of being conscious of everything we say and do can be used to help adults living with ADHD improve their executive functioning.
+Mindfulness is the practice of being conscious of everything we say and do.
+It can help adults living with ADHD procrastination improve executive functioning.

-In one pilot study published in the Journal of Attention Disorders, researchers guided adults living with ADHD through eight sessions of mindfulness-based cognitive therapy (MBCT).
-At the end of the treatment period, the group of participants saw slight improvements in measured executive functions like self-monitoring, working memory, planning, and organization of task materials.
+In one pilot study, researchers guided adults living with ADHD through eight sessions of mindfulness-based cognitive therapy (MBCT).
+At the end of the treatment period, participants saw slight improvements in measured executive functions like:

 When asked what was helpful about the training, one participant stated, “I can spend the whole day in a haze, but when we focus consciously on our breathing, I’m able to turn it around.”

-- Pause a few times every day to breathe deeply.
+- Pause a few times throughout the day to breathe deeply.
 Focus on how it feels to inhale and exhale.